 How the CRJ900 fits into the CRJ story

-CRJ900 is the representative branch of the Bombardier CRJ family, capturing the branch that best represents the family’s mature network role.
+CRJ900 is an in-service member of the Bombardier CRJ family, known for the branch that best represents the family’s mature network role.

 Service entry